che-incubator/che-code/README.md

 # che-code

-Deploy `Code-OSS` on a kubernetes cluster and connect with your Browser.
+Deploy `Code-OSS` (https://github.com/microsoft/vscode) on a Kubernetes cluster and connect with your Browser.

-This repository is hosting the changes to have the `Code-OSS` running inside a Browser and connecting to a remote HTTP(s) server (instead of using Desktop mode).
+This repository is hosting the changes to have the `Code-OSS` running inside a browser and connecting to a remote HTTP(s) server (instead of using desktop mode).

-The terminal is aware of the running Pod.
+The terminal is aware of the running pod.
 Then, you can open terminals in every container of the running pod (if the containers have shell access).

 Upstream `Code-OSS` is stored using Git [subtree](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging#_subtree_merge).
 It means that if you're not interested in updating/rebasing upstream code you don't need to setup anything else unlike git submodules.
 This repository is self-contained.